mims1234/Game_Oasis_Hackathon-SpaceBuster/README.txt

+To run on web browser :

-Run `lastgame.html` file as live server
+-> Run `lastgame.html` file as live server

+To run on CelerX App:

-Deploy this project as ZIP file on CelerX Developer Portal
+-> Deploy this project as ZIP file on CelerX Developer Portal